 In addition to dealing with the Contractors, PSAs provide a special tax regime for companies operating in the oil and gas sector.
-This, in relation to Sub-contractors, may be summarized as follows:
+This, in relation to Subcontractors, may be summarized as follows:

-- FSCs are normally subject to withholding tax on payments made to them with regard to work and services.
+FSCs are normally subject to withholding tax on payments made to them with regard to work and services (though there are some PSAs where FSCs pay profits tax and file profits tax returns, e.g., the Muradhanli, Jafarli and Zardab PSA).
 With certain exceptions, the sale of goods is not subject to withholding taxes other than on any mark-up in respect of sales in Azerbaijan.
-The rate of withholding tax varies from 5 percent to 5.5 percent, 6 percent, 6.25 percent, 6.75 percent, 7.5 percent and 8 percent, depending on the particular PSA. - In some PSAs, the withholding tax provisions for FSCs apply only prior to the commencement of the development and production periods.
-Once that period has commenced, normal profits tax provisions may apply (except that those provisions and the rate of tax may be historic, fixed at the time of entering into the PSA). - Only tax resident foreign employees of FSCs are payers of income tax and the concept of "residency" is defined differently from EPAs and non-PSA related tax legislation.
+The rate of withholding tax varies from 5% to 5.5%, 6%, 6.25%, 6.75%, 7.5% and 8%, depending on the particular PSA

+- In some PSAs, the withholding tax provisions for FSCs apply only prior to the commencement of the development and production periods.
+Once that period has commenced, normal profits tax provisions may apply (except that those provisions and the rate of tax may be historic, fixed at the time of entering into the PSA) - Only tax resident foreign employees of FSCs are payers of income tax, and the concept of "residency" is defined differently from EPAs and non-PSA related tax legislation.
 Such foreign employees are taxable only on that part of their income earned as a direct result of employment in Azerbaijan.
 Taxes are payable by the employer by withholding.
-Social insurance contributions are not payable in respect of foreign employees under certain PSAs (e.g. ACG PSA) but under other PSAs the situation may be different, and the relevant PSA should be separately consulted.
+Social insurance contributions are not payable in respect of foreign employees under certain PSAs (e.g. ACG PSA) but under other PSAs the situation may be different, and the relevant PSA should be consulted separately.
 Residence is, basically, defined as being present in Azerbaijan for more than 182 days in the year, or being present for more than 30 consecutive days or 90 cumulative days in the year (in which case tax is payable in respect of income earned after the 30th/90th day).
-However, "rotators" and other foreign employees who are routinely in Azerbaijan for more than 90 days in the year, and who perform their primary employment in Azerbaijan, will be tax resident ab initio.
+However, "rotators" and other foreign employees who are routinely in Azerbaijan for more than 90 days in the year, and who perform their primary employment in Azerbaijan, will be tax resident ab initio - Subcontractors are exempt with credit (zero percent rate) from VAT in connection with Hydrocarbon Activities - Subcontractors have the right to import into, and re-export from, the Republic of Azerbaijan free of any taxes and restrictions in their own name the following: all equipment, materials, machinery and tools, vehicles, spare parts, goods and supplies (excluding foodstuffs, alcohol and tobacco products)

-- Subcontractors are exempt with credit (zero percent rate) from VAT in connection with Hydrocarbon Activities. - Subcontractors have the right to import into, and re-export from, the Republic of Azerbaijan free of any taxes and restrictions in their own name the following: all equipment, materials, machinery and tools, vehicles, spare parts, goods and supplies (excluding foodstuffs, alcohol and tobacco products). - An FSC is not normally obliged to file any tax return with the Ministry of Taxes in respect of any income or profit which it earns from its business activities in the Republic of Azerbaijan in connection with Hydrocarbon Activities, nor does it have any other tax compliance or filing obligation (other than filing returns for withholding tax and VAT and providing information, which may be required, relating to the FSC's employees) in connection with Hydrocarbon Activities.
+An FSC is not normally obliged to file any tax return with the Ministry of Taxes in respect of any income or profit which it earns from its business activities in the Republic of Azerbaijan in connection with Hydrocarbon Activities, nor does it have any other tax compliance or filing obligation (other than filing returns for withholding tax and VAT and providing information, which may be required, relating to the FSC's employees) in connection with Hydrocarbon Activities